hashicorp/consul/website/source/api/index.html.md

 ## Agent Caching

 Some read endpoints support agent caching.
 They are clearly marked in the documentation.
-Agent caching can take two forms depending on the endpoint's semantics.
-The docs for each endpoint clearly identify which if any form of caching is supported.
+Agent caching can take two forms, [`simple`](#simple-caching) or [`background refresh`](#blocking-refresh-caching) depending on the endpoint's semantics.
+The documentation for each endpoint clearly identify which if any form of caching is supported.
+The details for each are described below.

 Where supported, caching can be enabled though the `?cached` parameter.
 Combining `?cached` with `?consistent` is an error.